 Step 2.
 Select the data you want to migrate

 Now, let's select “Reviews” under the “Entities To Migrate” section by ticking the box right next to it.
-Please note that this entity is bound with “Products”, you'll need to select both fields to import reviews to Shopify.
+Please note that this entity is bound with “Products”, you'll need to select both fields to upload reviews to Shopify.
 LitExtension also supports migration for other essential data, such as Customers, Orders, Pages, Blog Posts, and Coupons, so feel free to select them to carry out to your new Shopify store.

 To further enhance your migration experience, LitExtension offers Additional Options that allow for greater customization.
 These options include advanced features such as “Preserve Order IDs on Target Store” or “Strip HTML from category, product names.”
 While these selections are optional, they can add significant value to your migration process.
 However, keep in mind that choosing certain options may incur additional fees, so you should select those that best fit your specific needs.